thoughtfulbiometrics/thoughtfulbiometrics.github.io/_posts/2022-03-14-thoughtful-biometrics.md

 We also want to invite those active in the industry who want to respond in a meaningful way to thoughtful criticism.

-_This workshop is not to “sell” biometrics products like the Connect:ID Conference or K(n)ow Identity Conference by OWI._
+_This workshop is not to “sell” biometrics products like trade shows and industry confabs._

 ## Your Concerns